wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Command autocompletion

 _wxMaxima_ contains an autocompletion feature that is triggered via the menu (Cell/Complete Word) or alternatively by pressing the key combination <kbd>CTRL</kbd>+<kbd>SPACE</kbd>.
 The autocompletion is context-sensitive.
-For example if activated within a unit specification for ezUnits it will offer a list of applicable units.
+For example, if activated within a unit specification for ezUnits it will offer a list of applicable units.

 ![ezUnits](./ezUnits.png){ id=img_ezUnits }